marcelganczak/swift-js-transpiler/README.md

-Swift to JavaScript/TypeScript transpiler
+Swift to JavaScript/TypeScript and Java transpiler
 ==============

-This is an open source Swift to TypeScript transpiler (which can then be then transpiled further to JavaScript).
+This is an open source Swift3 to TypeScript/Java transpiler.
+TypeScript can then be transpiled further to JavaScript.
-It's written in Java using antlr4 parser generator.
+The project is written in Java using antlr4 parser generator.

 Visit http://ec2-52-213-137-101.eu-west-1.compute.amazonaws.com for live transpilation preview.

 It has support for Swift:

-- functions & closures
+- data types (primitives, tuples, arrays, dictionaries, sets)
 - control flow (if, for-in, while)
-- data/collection types (primitives, tuples, arrays, dictionaries, sets)
 - optionals & chaining
+- functions & closures (no Java support yet)

-To get a better sense of supported features, have a look inside the test directory.
-It contains Swift code snippets that demonstrate all supported features in greater detail.
+To get a better sense of supported features, have a look inside the test directory, which contains Swift code snippets that demonstrate supported features in greater detail.

 The transpiler currently lacks support for: